JacobLinCool/kvec/README.md

 # KVec

-Use Cloudflare KV with OpenAI Text Embedding and Pinecone Vector Database.
+Use Cloudflare KV or Upstash Redis with OpenAI/Cohere Text Embedding and Pinecone Vector Database.

 ![icon](static/icon.png)

 ## Features

-- Support for different item types: KVec supports text, web page, and image items out of the box, and you can easily extend it to support other types.
+- Support for different item types: KVec supports **text**, **web page**, and **image** items out of the box, and you can easily extend it to support other types.
 - Modular architecture: KVec allows you to easily change components like the encoder, object store, and vector store to fit your specific use case.
 - Authentication: KVec supports authentication using JWT tokens.
 - Dashboard GUI: KVec comes with a simple dashboard that allows you to manage your items and issue authentication tokens.